 While quality metrics will always reflect quality, they will not always effect quality unless they are transparent to the healthcare provider at the time and point of a patient encounter.
 A "report card" delivered retrospectively, six months to two years after the care event which was measured, will have absolutely no impact on provider behavior.
-But, if the provider is able to "see" his/her performance at the time of the patient encounter, behavior will begin to change.
-And, if the panel or population a single provider manages, or participates in managing, has data aggregated daily, monthly, quarterly and annually, treatment inertia can be overcome.
+The collecting of provider performance data will only improve healthcare outcomes if they are audited and that auditing must be contemporaneous with patient care.
+This seems to be the piece which is missing from many quality metrics.
+Any auditing that is done is often delayed and is thus of little benefit in changing provider and patient behavior.
+If the provider is able to "see" his/her performance at the time of the patient encounter, behavior will begin to change.
+And, if the panel or populationa single provider manages, or participates in managing, has data aggregated daily, monthly, quarterly and annually, treatment inertia can be overcome.
 And, finally, when that provider's performance is publicly published by provider name, treatment inertia will disappear.